What is AAC? An Intro for Families Just Getting Started

 What is AAC?

 AAC is an acronym commonly used in the therapy world.
-You hear the acronym used all the time, but people don't often define what it stands for.
-So…let's break it down.
-AAC stands for Augmentative and Alternative Communication.
-AAC can include any tool that is used to help supplement/enhance (augment) someone's spoken speech, or act as an alternative to spoken speech if needed.
+You hear it used all the time, but people don't often define what it stands for.
+So let's break it down.

-When families search terms like “speech device for autism” or “communication device for nonspeaking child,” they are often talking about AAC.
-When we think of AAC, most people picture high-tech communication devices (also called speech generating devices).
-These include tools like tablets or iPads that have apps with symbols or text that someone uses to express themselves.
-Some of the apps I hear about the most are Proloquo2Go, Touch Chat, TD Snap, LAMP, and Grid, but there are so many more.
+Most people picture high-tech communication devices (also called speech-generating devices) when they think of AAC.
+These include tablets or iPads with apps that use symbols or text.
+Some apps I hear about the most are Proloquo2Go, Touch Chat, TD Snap, LAMP, and Grid, but there are many more.

 Who Uses AAC?

-AAC can be a great fit for someone whose spoken speech is not meeting their communication needs.
-This covers a wide range of individuals, including children with motor speech differences, developmental delays, or certain diagnoses with corresponding speech or language challenges (e.g., Autism, Down Syndrome, Cerebral Palsy, and more).
-Some people who use AAC are non-speakers who do not use spoken language, and others use spoken speech often but rely on AAC only in certain situations.
+This covers a wide range of individuals, including children with motor speech differences, developmental delays, or certain diagnoses (such as Autism, Down syndrome, Cerebral Palsy, and more).
+Some people who use AAC are non-speakers, while others use spoken speech often and rely on AAC only in certain situations.

-Here are some things I hear from families who are considering AAC.
 Some parents report that their child has very limited spoken speech.
-Maybe their child only uses gestures, non-specific vocalizations, or physical movement (for example, grabbing your hand and bringing you somewhere) to express what they need.
-Sometimes this difficulty with expression can lead to frequent communication breakdowns and frustration for both kids and parents.
+Their child may only use gestures, non-specific vocalizations, or physical movement (for example, grabbing your hand and bringing you somewhere) to express what they need.
+This can lead to frequent communication breakdowns and frustration for both kids and parents.

 Other families report that their child tries to speak or speaks often, but due to motor or structural differences, their child is very difficult to understand.
 In these cases, AAC may help supplement speech for children who have low intelligibility and want to be better understood.